pygame/pygame/doc/capi/sdlbase.rst

     void (*quit_func)(void)

+  This will not check the argument for being *NULL*.

 .. cfunction:: int Uint8FromObj (PyObject *obj, Uint8 *val)

   Tries to convert the PyObject to a Uint8 and stores the result in *val*, if successful.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int Uint16FromObj (PyObject *obj, Uint16 *val)

   Tries to convert the PyObject to a Uint16 and stores the result in *val*, if successful.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int Sint16FromObj (PyObject *obj, Sint16 *val)

   Tries to convert the PyObject to a Sint16 and stores the result in *val*, if successful.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int Uint32FromObj (PyObject *obj, Uint32 *val)

   Tries to convert the PyObject to a Uint32 and stores the result in *val*, if successful.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int Uint8FromSeqIndex (PyObject *obj, Py_ssize_t index, Uint8 *val)

   Tries to get the item at the desired *index* from the passed sequence object and converts it to a Uint8, which will be stored in *val*.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int Uint16FromSeqIndex (PyObject *obj, Py_ssize_t index, Uint16 *val)

   Tries to get the item at the desired *index* from the passed sequence object and converts it to a Uint16, which will be stored in *val*.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int Sint16FromSeqIndex (PyObject *obj, Py_ssize_t index, Sint16 *val)

   Tries to get the item at the desired *index* from the passed sequence object and converts it to a Sint16, which will be stored in *val*.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int Uint32FromSeqIndex (PyObject *obj, Py_ssize_t index, Uint32 *val)

   Tries to get the item at the desired *index* from the passed sequence object and converts it to a Uint32, which will be stored in *val*.
-If it does not succeed, 0 will be returned and an exception be set, otherwise it will return 1.
+This returns 1 on success and 0 on failure.

+  This will not check the arguments for being *NULL*.

 .. cfunction:: int IsValidRect (PyObject *obj)